osnr/TabFS/tabfs.md

 <video autoplay loop muted>
   <source src="doc/finder-contents.mp4" type="video/mp4">
 </video>
-<p class="caption">Example: the url.txt, text.txt, and title.txt
+<p class="caption">Going through the files inside a tab's folder.
+For
-files inside a tab's folder, which tell me those live properties for that tab</p>
+example, the url.txt, text.txt, and title.txt files tell me those live properties of this tab</p>
 </div>

 This gives you a _ton_ of power, because now you can apply [all the